Chapter 3 : The Wages of War

 Charlie nodded toward the far corner where Harry noticed a low pallet he hadn’t seen before.
 George lay on it, curled in a ball and completely zonked.

 “I think it’s the first time he’s slept in days,” said Charlie, face softening as he gazed at his little brother.
 George did look particularly haggard.
 There were deep, dark circles around his closed eyes and stubble covered his cheeks and chin.
 He lay on his right side, leaving the gaping hole where his left ear had once been exposed, which didn’t help the sad picture.
 “No one can get him to leave, not even Mum.
-Finally, the Healers gave up and just brought the cot in.
+Finally, the Healers gave up and just brought the camp bed in.
 He and Fred had some sort of furious, one-sided conversation about an hour ago and he finally collapsed.”

 “Maybe you should bribe the Healers to slip him a Sleeping Potion while he’s out.
 Looks like he could use it,” Harry suggested, thinking George looked completely worn out.